ychen2024/Git-R/README.txt

 8th line of change.

 This line is added after the creation of local-branch.
 So it's not in the README.txt file in the local-branch.

+This line is added to the local-branch after the creation of local-branch.
+Meanwhile, changes have been made to the README.txt file in "main"